-The coronavirus (COVID-19) pandemic has presented new and unexpected challenges for all of us.
+The coronavirus (COVID-19) pandemic is presenting new and unexpected challenges for all of us.
 NCCJ remains focused on our mission and the work that we know is deeply important to you: fighting bias, bigotry and racism; honoring diversity and promoting inclusion; and convening respectful community conversations.
 To continue serving our community (you!) and reach you where you are, we’ve adapted many of our in-school and workplace programs for virtual delivery.

 Is NCCJ open?